Flexible Multipurpose HTML5 Template

 Texans Standing Tall attracted and selected a stellar group of youth leaders to work in partnership with TST, to prevent alcohol, tobacco, and other drug use.
 Each Youth Leadership Council member is actively involved in numerous leadership opportunities to create healthier and safer communities while building upon their leadership skills.
 Throughout the year, members are required to complete a prevention project in their community and help prepare about presentation for TST's 2018 Statewide Summit.
 The members serve a one-year term from October through September.

 AJ Cortez has been in the Youth Leadership Council for five years.
-He is junior studying social work at Our Lady of the Lake University.
+He is a junior studying social work at Our Lady of the Lake University.
 AJ joined the YLC because he cares about the well-being and safety of others and hopes to change people's perception of alcohol in his community.
-He is a mentor for the Leadership Initiative for Freshman Excellence, a Resident Assistant and a member of the Worden Social Work Organization.
+He is a mentor for the Leadership Initiative for Freshman Excellence, a Resident Assistant, and a member of the Worden Social Work Organization.

 Joey Smith is a third-year YLC member who wants to help change the lives of youth.
 Joey joined the YLC because he wants to fine-tune his leadership skills and increase his knowledge of alcohol policy and advocacy to change the perception of alcohol in his community.
 He has a modest goal: seeing underage drinking in his community drop to zero percent!

 Nikolai Petty is a second-year Youth Leadership Council member and freshman at El Paso Community College.
 He would like to see his peers drinking less, and he hopes to use his position on the YLC to teach his peers about the dangers of underage drinking.
-He enjoys ice skating on the weekends.
-Nikolai hopes to one day become chief of police of a major metropolitan city in Texas.
+He enjoys ice skating on the weekends and hopes to one day become chief of police of a major metropolitan city in Texas.

 Samuel Albrecht is a second-year member of the Youth Leadership Council and a senior at Broaddus High School.
-He joined the YLC in hopes of learning more about prevention so that he lead youth in making positive choices.
+He joined the YLC in hopes of learning more about prevention so that he can lead youth in making positive choices.
 He wants to play a role in decreasing teen alcohol and drug abuse in his county.
-He is a member of 4H, Future Farmers of America, UIL, Spanish Club, Art Club, National Honor Society, and enjoys basketball, fishing hunting, and running track.
+He is a member of 4H, Future Farmers of America, UIL, Spanish Club, Art Club, National Honor Society, and enjoys basketball, fishing, hunting, and running track.

 Amy Tang is a first-year member of the Youth Leadership Council and a senior at Lufkin High School.
 She is involved in the Angelina County Drug-Free All Stars, President Green Team, Breaking The Stereotype, American Sign Language Club, and Ignite.
 Amy is also the vice president of the National Honor Society and vice president of the student council.
 She wants to change her community's perspective on drug abuse and inspire others to become passionate about prevention.

 Lauren Oliver is a senior at Zavalla High School, and this is her first year on the YLC.
-She is also involved in Teen Court, Future Farmers of America, KYSSED, the National Honor Society, Cheerleading and Softball.
+She is also involved in Teen Court, Future Farmers of America, KYSSED, the National Honor Society, cheerleading, and softball.
 Lauren is motivated to help members of her community steer clear of harmful substances and avoid the pain that substance abuse causes family members.
 She is also passionate about seeing a decrease in underage drinking in her community.

 Kaileigh Wahl is a senior at Hirschi High School and first-year member of the YLC.
 She loves being around her friends and family, and she wants to be a medical assistant and pediatric nurse.
-She wants to make a difference in her community by raising awareness about the effects of alcohol and substance abuse on the body.
-She hopes to see a halt in the sale of tobacco and alcohol to minors in her communities, and a drop in tobacco and alcohol use among her peers.
+She hopes to make a difference in her community by raising awareness about the effects of alcohol and substance abuse on the body.
+She also hopes to see a halt in the sale of tobacco and alcohol to minors in her community, and a drop in tobacco and alcohol use among her peers.